 “What a wonderful way to see Vermont.
 Natalia is so awesome, she’s very knowledgeable about Vt and surrounding area and most enjoyable to be around.
 She is very accommodating to all who travel with her.
 I had never been to Vt before and thru Vermontolgy Guided Tours I had the best sampling of Vt that a person could possibly have.”
 Read more on TripAdvisor…Rita T

 Waterbury and Stowe

 Our 5-Day tour begins with customer pick-up in Burlington (Monday at 9:00 AM) at your hotel.
 Our first day will be spent in Waterbury and Stowe, where we will visit a number of popular local attractions.
-Treat your taste buds at the Ben & Jerry’s Ice Cream Factory and Cold Hollow Cider Mill, witness the birth of hand-made glass products at the Ziemki glassblowing studio, then visit the historic Trapp Family Lodge — the same Von Trapp family that inspired The Sound of Music.
+Treat your taste buds at the Ben & Jerry’s Ice Cream Factory and Cold Hollow Cider Mill, then visit the historic Trapp Family Lodge — the same Von Trapp family that inspired The Sound of Music.
 (Lunch is available for purchase on site.)
 Our Vermont tours visit only the most interesting locations, such as a scenic drive to the top of Smugglers’ Notch State Park.
 You will also have a chance to explore Stowe village, which is known for its scenic beauty, local Vermont shops, and the Vermont Ski and Snowboard Museum.
 This day ends with customer drop-off at their hotel in Killington.